HBClab/NiBetaSeries/docs/installation.rst

 Manually prepared environment (Python 3.5+)
 -------------------------------------------

-In order to install the NiBetaSeries python module type the following in the command line:
+In order to install the NiBetaSeries Python module type the following in the command line:

 ::